reactgraphqlacademy/fb-messenger/README.md

 1. In src/Messenger/components/Threads.js you need to fetch the threads data using a graphql query.
 You'll find more info about the steps you need to follow at the bottom of src/Messenger/components/Threads.js.
 Hint [https://www.apollographql.com/docs/react/api/react-apollo#graphql](https://www.apollographql.com/docs/react/api/react-apollo#graphql)
 2. In src/Messenger/components/Threads.js, replace the threads query by threadsConnection.
 Hint, you'll also need to update the threads.map(thread => ...
 3. In src/Messenger/components/Chat/Messages.js, fetch a list of messages using the messagesConnection query.
 Hint, you'll need to do the same you did in Threads.js PLUS adding the username variable to the query.
-You can pass variables to the graphql HoC by doing:
+If the graphql query has an argument with the same name as any of the props, then apollo client will map that prop with the variable.
+For instance, call your variable in the query \$username since Messages has a prop called username.
+Otherwise, you'll have to pass variables to the graphql HoC by doing:

 ```
 export default graphql(gql`{ ... }`, {